conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 :::info
 This feature is in **Beta** and is subject to change as we enhance it further.

-It's currently only available to Console **Admins**, and will be made available for all users when integrated with our security model (i.e. RBAC, Data Masking).
 :::

 Index data from Kafka topics in a database to enable users to query data from the **UI**, **API** or **CLI** using **SQL**.

-Note this feature enables you to troubleshoot, sample, analyze, aggregate and join data through:
+This feature enables you to troubleshoot, sample, analyze, aggregate and join data through:

 - Querying Kafka message data
 - Querying Kafka metadata (such as the offset, partition and timestamp)

 We encourage you to use this feature in non-production environments and give us [feedback](https://conduktor.io/roadmap).
+For a demo and walkthrough checkout our [dedicated video](https://youtu.be/nHWh5yS2t38).

 ![Conduktor SQL](assets/conduktor-sql.png)